verekia/manapotion/README.md

-# 🏎 V1V2 Engine
+# 💙 Mana Potion

-This is a work-in-progress lightweight engine and collection of helpers to make [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and React game development easier.
+This is a work-in-progress toolkit to make [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and React game development easier.

 🛑 Do not use, unless you are me.